RedAngel121/NytePack/README.md

 - If you still want to play it then expect your stuff to be reset/borked a lot
 - No, I'm not helping you if something breaks, I'm probably working that problem anyway
 - You can get the pack as a full and always up to date release [here](https://github.com/RedAngel121/NytePack/releases/download/NytePack/NytePack_Installer.zip)
-- Requires MultiMC/Prism or AT Launcher to play, ***CurseForge and Microsoft are not currently compatable.***
+- Requires Prism or ATLauncher to play, ***CurseForge and Microsoft are not currently compatable.***
 - Once a public server is ready I will be making an announcement in Discord

-### Update Forge to Latest version:
-- Make sure you update your forge to the latest version available for 1.20.1

 ### Multiplayer Server Rules and things to know:
 - Spawn is a Safe Haven; Protected and Defended.
 Do not find a way to destroy it lest your life be forefit.